dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Are your players eager to continue the adventure?

 * __Gunter's Revenge:__ If Gunter is brought to justice, he'll be a free man within a year; poaching laws in South Africa in 1923 aren't strict, and Gunter's family is well-connected.
 Gunter's experience on the _S.S.
 Cattaro_ and in varioud South Afican jails will level him up.
-* __Chicago Zoo:__ If your players found Gunter's telegram, you might prompt them to investigate the corruption at the Chicago Zoo that would lead to the Zoo paying for poached animals.
+* __Lincoln Park Zoo:__ If your players found Gunter's telegram, you might prompt them to investigate the corruption at Chicago's Lincoln Park Zoo that would lead to the Zoo paying for poached animals.
 * __Poaching:__ If your players are outraged by the poaching, you might send them back to South Africa to deal with poachers at the source.